nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 adb shell start
 ```

-After the loading finished, you will see the Play Store in your home screen.
+After the loading finishes, you will see the Play Store in your home screen.
-Now you can open it, log in and install the target app normally.

 ### Install the target app